thebrownbreadtoast/the-django-boilerplate/README.md

  - Ready to code folder structure of Django project with some base classes (i.e. BaseModel and BaseSerializer classes)
  - settings.py configured to read environment variables and jsonified configuration files, which is a better practice to manage sensitive data.

-[Update - 3/5/2021]
+[Update - 03/05/2021]
  - `sample` an example Django app initialized to explain, how to leverage this boilerplate.
+[Update - 20/08/2022]
+ - Python bumped upto version `3.10`, `QuerySet.values` monkey-patched and black bumped upto version `22.6.0`

 ---------------------------------------------------------------------------------
 PS: *This boilerplate is still under development, hence pinned versions of python packages might change, kindly modify accordingly before use.*